wekuume/wekuume-content/en/topics/practice-1-emergencies/0-get-started/1-1-intro.md

 images:
 - unit.svg
 ---
-Learn how to recognise and deal with the most common types of digital threats.
+- **Learn how to recognise and deal with the most common types of digital threats**